-Harriet Alida Lye is the author of the novel The Honey Farm and the forthcoming memoir Natural Killer.
-Her work has been published in The Globe & Mail, The National Post, The Happy Reader, Hazlitt, Vice, Catapult, The New Statesman, and more.
+Harriet Alida Lye is the author of the novel The Honey Farm and the memoir Natural Killer.
+Her work has been published in The New York Times, The Globe & Mail, The National Post, The Happy Reader, Hazlitt, Vice, Catapult, The New Statesman, and more.
 She founded the literary magazine Her Royal Majesty, which ran for six years and republished the first ever short story by Alice Munro.
 She lives in Toronto with her partner, their son, and two dogs.

 Never have I read a more moving book on the fragile filament of life, the bond between people who love one another and struggle to find the words to express that love.
 The words are here, so wise and specific and drawn from the inward part.
 Harriet Alida Lye has no truck with fantasy or faith or folderol.
 She is a star witness to the bloom of life that surrounds death, and her work demands access to our unsentimental hearts.

 The writing in Natural Killer contains the strange whimsy only the voice of a survivor can have.
 Recounting her cancer, Lye recaptures the state of grace teenagers live in even in the darkest moments.
 She then brings us close to the absurdity and wonder of childbirth.
 In succinct and addictive and generous prose she details the perils and miracles of living in a human body, on the days when it is out to kill us and those when it is making a whole other life inside us. —Heather O’Neill, author of The Lonely Hearts Hotel and Lullabies for Little Criminals